mfaherold1998/Cards_Against_AI/README.md

 Throughout the process:

 * The model's chosen card IDs are stored.
-* Toxicity scores are calculated for the winning results.
+* Toxicity measures are calculated for winning cards and for all card combinations among the overall options.
 * Different configurations (model, temperature, prompt type, etc.) are compared.

 The general process involves: